AFAgarap/AFAgarap.github.io/_posts/2019-09-05-avoiding-vanishing-gradients.md

 date: 2019-09-05
 ---

-> We add random noise to a network's gradients as an attempt to avoid the vanishing gradients problem.
+> We add random noise to a neural network's gradients as an attempt to avoid the vanishing gradients problem.

 ## Introduction